cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - singleton class to do data logging
 - bento control -> vive / acer controllers or brachIOplexus
 - Possible goal for the next inchstone is to have a "beta" version of the project where it is fully built ?
+- allow for only unity starty up and default to vr controllers

 **July 4**
 *RESOURCES*